SandSnip3r/cppxla/README.md

 After cloning this repository, two steps are required before you are ready to build:

-1. Go grab the pjrt_c_api.h file from OpenXLA.
+1. Go grab the [pjrt_c_api.h](https://github.com/openxla/xla/blob/main/xla/pjrt/c/pjrt_c_api.h) from [OpenXLA](https://github.com/openxla/xla).
 Place it in the root level of this project.
 We provide one, but it is not always kept up to date.
-2. Pip install jax\[cuda\] in a python virtual environment in the current directory.
+2. Pip install jax\[cuda\] in a python virtual environment in the current directory:

 ```
 python -m venv .venv